A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

+Diversity is the breadth and non-redundancy of variation across generated samples in terms of semantic content, linguistic realization, and interaction patterns within the intended task scope.

-\paragraph{Diversity.} To detect mode collapse and repetition, we evaluate diversity across semantic and lexical dimensions.
-For semantic diversity, we adopt Self Cosine Similarity.
+To detect mode collapse and repetition, diversity can be evaluated across semantic and lexical dimensions.
+For semantic diversity, Self-Cosine Similarity can be adopted.
 This metric represents the average pairwise cosine similarity between embeddings of all generated texts.
 A lower Self Cosine Similarity indicates a broader semantic spread~\citep{zhang-etal-2024-improving-diversity}:

 where $\mathbf{h}_i$ is the embedding of the $i$-th generated text and $M$ is the number of generations.